The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: Introduction

 \bei

 \item {\bf Regime $p_G = p_M \to 1/2$.} This is the weakest possible decay on the metric as well as on the Einstein operator.
-Interestingly, our method below covers the limiting case $p_G = 1/2$ (not included in the previous statement).
+Interestingly, our method does cover the limiting case $p_G = 1/2$ (not included in the previous statement).

 \item {\bf Regime $p_G \to 1/2$ with $p_M \to + \infty$.} This is the weakest possible decay on the metric and the strongest possible decay of the Einstein operator.
-This regime is covered in our statement above and \eqref{equa--39} tells us that the constant $\mt$ approaches zero when $p_M \to + \infty$.
-Obviously the limit $p_M \to + \infty$ is realized precisely when the seed data is (trivially) chosen to be a solution.
+This regime is covered in our statement above and \eqref{equa--39} tells us that the constant $\mt$ turns out to approach zero when $p_M \to + \infty$.
+Obviously the limit $p_M \to + \infty$ is realized when, for instance, the seed data is a solution\footnote{but the converse does not hold, as allowing for $p_M \to + \infty$ does not imply that the seed data is a solution}.

 \item {\bf Regime $p_G =1$ with arbitrary $p_M \in [1, +\infty)$.} This is the strongest decay on the metric while the Einstein operator can have a broad range of behaviors.
-When $p_M$ is close to $1$, the seed data is a ``rough'' approximation, while the larger $p_M$ is, the more ``accurate'' our seed data is.
+When $p_M$ is close to $1$, the seed data is a ``rough'' approximation, while our seed data is more accurate as $p_M$ becomes larger.

 \eei